| top |

 in São Paulo had stopped (officially) making these instruments,

-but on its new website they are still mentioned : DelVecchio
+but on its website they are still mentioned : DelVecchio.

-It is quite rare outside Brazil, but a player like
+This instrument is quite rare outside Brazil, but

 Inside a DelVecchio guitar is a dobro-type